Continuous integration for Android projects

 - checkout

-- android/start-emulator-and-run-tests:
+- android/start_emulator_and_run_tests:

-system-image: << parameters.system-image >> # parameter being used
+system_image: << parameters.system-image >>

 To pass values to the parameter in the workflows, use the matrix

-parameter of the job we are calling.
+parameter of the job you are calling.

 workflows: